Guiding Your Team Through Organizational Change

 Just because the change is imposed doesn’t mean your team can’t have a voice.
 In fact, their input could be vital in making the transition smoother and uncovering potential roadblocks early on.

 Tip: Create regular feedback loops and make sure your team knows their contributions are valued.
-Even if you can’t change the organisation’s directives, you can still adapt your approach based on their insights.
+Even if you can’t change the organization’s directives, you can still adapt your approach based on their insights.

 Trap to avoid: Don’t let feedback become a black hole.
 If team members feel their input isn’t being acted upon, it can lead to disengagement.
 Be transparent about what can and can’t be changed and always close the loop by sharing what actions are being taken.